Create expanding/collapsing sections in an article

 </script>

-To apply this style to an article, insert the beginShowHideSection snippet before the header whose content you'd like to collapse, and the endShowHideSection snippet where you want the collapsing section to end using the steps in Snippets.
+To apply this style to an article, insert the beginShowHideSection snippet before the header whose content you'd like to collapse, and the endShowHideSection snippet at the end of the line where you want the collapsing section to end.
+If you're unfamiliar with adding snippets to content, follow the instructions in Add snippets in content.

 Sample usage of these snippets